MuhammadFaizanHaidar/attendance-management-for-lifterlms/README.md

 - This addon provides Attendance functionality for LifterLMS registered users.
 - Students can mark their attendances and can view their attendances( count & percentages ).
+- Admin can enable/disable the addon from lifterlms settings page in tab integrations and sub tab attendance.
 - Admin can also manage attendance by disallowing attendance on desired courses.
 - Admin can also view attendance of students in respective course edit page.
 - Admin can turn the delete attendance data on. ( This will delete all users attendance related data on           deleting the LifterLMS Attendance  Management Addon ).